-1. During an MPID inspection, MPID inspectors might either recognize a serious workplace hazard or receive complaints about unsafe or unhealthful working conditions from plant employees.
-2. Though MPID inspectors are not to supplant or replace the role of OSH inspectors, they will be trained to recognize serious workplace hazards.
+1. In the course of an MPID inspection, MPID inspectors might either recognize a serious workplace hazard or receive complaints about unsafe or unhealthful working conditions from plant employees.

+2. Though MPID inspectors are not to perform the role of OSHNC inspectors, they will be trained to recognize serious workplace hazards.
 MPID inspectors will report those serious workplace hazards affecting plant employees to the plant management and to their MPID supervisors.
-MPID inspectors will set a reasonable period of time for the establishment to correct the hazard.
-The period of time will be consistent with abatement periods set by OSH for similar violations of OSHA standards.
-After a hazard has been observed and prior to its being fixed, MPID inspectors will document the deficiency on MPID Form 7B, "Potential Accident Hazard Form," and provide a copy of the document to plant management for correction.
-If the deficiency presents an imminent hazard to MPID employees, use of the area will be denied in State Plants by the application of a "NCDA&CS REJECT TAG" or in Talmadge-Aiken (TA) Plants by the application of a "USDA, FSIS REJECT TAG."
-Note: State Plants sell products only in NC, whereas TA Plants ship products outside of NC for sale.
+MPID will set a reasonable period of time for the plant to correct the hazard.
+The period of time will be consistent with abatement periods set by OSHNC for similar violations of OSHA standards.
+After a hazard has been observed and prior to its being fixed, MPID inspectors will document the deficiency on MPID Form 7B, "Potential Accident Hazard Form", and provide a copy of the document to plant management for correction.
+If the deficiency presents an imminent hazard to MPID employees, use of the area will be denied in State Plants by the application of a "NCDA&CS REJECT TAG" or in T/A plants by the application of a "USDA, FSIS REJECT TAG".
 3. MPID inspection personnel will follow the policy outlined in the most current version of MPID Notice 9-02.
-If the plant fails or refuses to correct a hazard within the period of time set, MPID inspectors will refer the hazard to OSH for investigation and possible regulatory action.
-If the hazard or hazards identified by MPID inspection personnel pose a serious or imminent threat to plant employees and MPID personnel, the MPID State Director will immediately remove the MPID inspector from exposure to the hazard.
-OSH will schedule an investigation according to existing procedures for such referrals.
+If the plant fails or refuses to correct a hazard within the period of time set, MPID will refer the hazard to OSHNC for investigation and possible regulatory action.
+If the hazard or hazards identified by MPID Personnel pose a serious or imminent threat to establishment employees and MPID personnel, the State Director will immediately remove the inspector from exposure to the hazard.
+OSHNC will schedule an investigation according to existing procedures for such referrals.
 4. The CSHO will attempt to communicate with the MPID inspector during the course of any OSH investigation.
-Information from the MPID inspector can enhance the efficiency of the OSH inspection process.
+Information from the MPID inspector can enhance the efficiency of the inspection process.
 5. A letter communicating the OSH investigation results will be sent to MPID.

-C. OSH Citations of MPID
+C. OSHNC Citations of MPID

-1. During an OSH inspection of an establishment where MPID employees conduct MPID inspections, OSH may observe hazards to which MPID employees are exposed.
-Under appropriate circumstances, MPID may be subject to citation under the OSH Act for serious hazards.

-2. If the hazards observed by OSH have previously been observed by MPID personnel, documented on MPID "Potential Accident Hazard Form" (MPID Form 7B attached), referred in accordance with this agreement, and MPID employees are not exposed to observed hazards, then no citation will be issued by OSH to MPID.
-3. Only those hazards which the NCDA&CS/MPID either had actual knowledge or, with the use of reasonable diligence, could have had knowledge would subject the MPID to a citation.
+1. During the course of an OSHNC inspection of a plant where MPID employees conduct MPID inspections, OSHNC may observe hazards to which MPID employees are exposed.
+In such cases, MPID may be subject to citation under the OSH Act for serious hazards.
+2. If the hazards observed by OSHNC have previously been observed by MPID personnel, documented on MPID Potential Accident Hazard Form (MPID Form 7b attached), referred in accordance with this agreement, and provided that MPID employee are not exposed to observed hazards, no citation will be issued by OSHNC to MPID.
+3. Only those hazards which the NCDA&CS either had actual knowledge, or could have, with the use of reasonable diligence, had knowledge, would subject the MPID to a citation.
 Further, only those hazards in which there was a substantial probability that death or serious physical injury would result, would subject the MPID to a citation.